 The world of Lost Specimens is an in-depth reflection on the perpetual influence of humans on the earth’s flora and fauna, so deeply impacted by global warming and environmental degradation.
-These strange creatures of another time are a satirical comment on how the anthropomorphic pressures of today could result in these hybridized species of tomorrow; animals that were, are or will exist in a parallel reality of the future that could (almost) be real.
+These strange creatures of another time are a satirical comment on how the anthropogenic pressures of today could result in these hybridized species of tomorrow; animals that were, are or will exist in a parallel reality of the future that could (almost) be real.

 (Please click on images below for detailed photographs and species description)